stringer-rss/stringer/README.md

 ---

-To change your stringer password run `heroku run rake change_password`  from the app folder.
+In the event that you need to change your password, run `heroku run rake change_password`  from the app folder.

 ## Updating the app